usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _End of the Middle_, by Richard Dawson
 - _Följd_, by Civilistjävel!
 - _Rack_, by The Jesus Lizard
 - _dessus oben alto up_, by Andrea Belfi, Jules Reidy
 - _Peel_, by KMRU
-- _End of the Middle_, by Richard Dawson
 - _As If_, by Miki Yui
-- _Intrinsic Rhythm_, by Perila

 </details>